How to Homeschool with a Newborn

 So, if you are getting ready to welcome a little one into your family and are wondering what you should do to prepare for homeschooling with a newborn, keep reading to find encouragement and helpful tips.

 This post contains affiliate links.
 See my disclosure for details.

 Tips for Homeschooling with a Newborn

 First…relax!
 Honestly, for me this is the hardest part.
 I worry that my kiddo will not get through all of her learning material and will fall behind.
 Then, I remind myself that flexibility is one of the reasons I homeschool!

 So, leave the stress behind.
 Realistically, it is impossible to get through homeschooling lessons in the early days of the newborn season.
-Especially if you are homeschooling younger kids who still need a lot of direct teaching.
+Especially if you are homeschooling preschoolers or kindergarteners who still need a lot of direct teaching.
 So don’t stress it.

 A lot of people solve the issue of falling behind by year-round homeschooling.
 That way, they can take breaks as they need and jump back in when they are ready.

 For us, with my baby being born at the end of October, I plan on doing a little catch up work over our extra-long Christmas break and letting everything else slide.
 After all, I have a preschooler and a kindergartner, and I am loving watching them learn through play, even as we have slowed down with the curricula that we use.

 2. Plan Ahead for Homeschooling with a Newborn